MagdalenaS18/RBCProject/README.md

 After creating the database, run the backend application.

-In MySQL, run the commands from `accountmysql.txt` and then run the commands from `transactionmysql.txt`.
+In MySQL, run the commands from `accountmysql.txt` and then run the commands from `transactionmysql.txt` and `settingsmysqlscripta.txt`.

 **Frontend Setup**